 Fair question, but this is the God that just delivered them out of the hands of Egypt with plagues, raging waters, and pillars of fire.
 Nonetheless, the people stood far off, and we read that only Moses drew “near to the thick darkness where God was."
 Moses was mediating for the people as their priest, which seems great, but this wasn’t the ideal.
 The entire people was to become a “kingdom of priests,” not just a “kingdom with priests.”

-Immediately after this, in verse 38, we are told that the Lord will lead the people during the day with a pillar of fire.
+Immediately after this, in verse 38, we are told that the Lord will lead the people during the night with a pillar of fire.

 The presence of the Lord now had a resting place among the people in a tangible way, and sure enough, it was accompanied by wind and fire!
 But the theme doesn’t end there.
 Let's look at that same presence in Leviticus 9.
 Here, we see the ordination of Aaron and his sons as priests.
 The Lord accepted Aaron's offering, and Aaron blessed the people.
 As this happens, the glory of the Lord appeared before all of the people, and fire came from before the Lord and consumed the offering (Leviticus 9:23-24), similar to the scene in Exodus 19 and 40.